Aggregated States

 Working with Different Value Types

-This section shows how the exact same game logic can work with strings, numbers, or even images—demonstrating the flexibility and power of Quadrille’s unified data model.
+This means the same game logic can be applied with strings, numbers, images, or custom objects—showcasing the generality of Quadrille’s data model.

 Strings and Numbers

 In this variant, Player 1 uses the string 'X', while Player 2 uses the number 125.
-Despite the difference in types, the pattern matching mechanism remains the same.
+Even though the types differ, win detection works identically.

 Winning patterns: